UAE’s Amal spacecraft rockets toward Mars in Arab world 1st

 “Developing a spacecraft is not easy even if there is ample funding,” said Junya Terazono, an astronomer at Aizu University.

-The Amal spacecraft, along with its launch, cost $200 million, according to Omran Sharaf, the UAE project manager.
+The Amal spacecraft, along with its launch, cost $200 million, according to Sharaf.
 Operation costs at Mars have yet to be divulged.

-Japan, a U.S. ally, has already long collaborated in defense and space technology.

-Resource-poor Japan has traditionally kept friendly ties with Middle Eastern countries.
-In recent years, Japan has increasingly stepped up trade and defense ties with the UAE, and now seeks to expand its space business.
+Japan has long collaborated with the U.S. and other partners in defense and space technology, and the resource-poor country has traditionally kept friendly ties with Middle Eastern countries.
+Japan’s launch services are known for accuracy and an on-time record, but the providers are working to cut costs to be more internationally competitive.

-Two other Mars missions are planned in the coming days by the U.S. and China.
+Two other Mars missions are planned in coming days.
+China aims to explore the Martian surface with an orbiter and rover and to search for water and ice with a launch expected around Thursday.
 The U.S. plans to send a rover named Perseverance to search for signs of ancient life and collect rock and soil samples for return to Earth.
 Liftoff is targeted for July 30.
-China aims to explore Mars with an orbiter and rover to study the planet’s surface, and search for water and ice.
-This launch is set for around July 23.

 Milko reported from Jakarta, Indonesia.
 Associated Press writers Malak Harb and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.